 Philip joined Watsi on October 25th, 2014.
-Six years ago, Philip became the 586th member to automatically support a new Watsi patient every month.
-Since then, 5,893 more people have become monthly donors!
-Philip's most recent donation traveled 8,700 miles to support Sifa, a three-month-old from Tanzania, to fund surgery for his spina bifida condition.
+Seven years ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Philip's most recent donation traveled 8,500 miles to support Fredrick, 13-year-old student from Kenya, to fund a clubfoot repair surgery.